Elements-Agency/benjaminjyoung/content/story/okay-now/index.md

     - Featured in Massillon Community Arts Council's Featured Artist.
     - Featured in Voyage Ohio - Benjamin Young’s Story.
     - Reproduction featured in the Stark County Minority Business Association Opening Exhibit hosted at Kirk Schuring Center in Canton, Ohio.
+    - Original painting sold in 2025, at the Bryn Du Art Show

 collection: Back into The Light
 ---